November 23, 2014

 SACRISTY ACCESSIBILITY: A new policy has been put in place regarding the sacristy (the room behind the altar where clergy and lay ministers robe and prepare for the worship services).
 In order to prepare their hearts for worship, the door to the sacristy will be closed 15 minutes prior to each service!
 If you need to talk to a clergy member or lay minister serving any given day, please wait until AFTER the service.
 Thank you!

 ON STREET PARKING INFORMATION: The Town of Danvers recently painted the parking shoulder areas on Elliott Street (Rt.
 62) on both the east and westbound sides.
 Thank you for your cooperation; we greatly appreciate those who park on Elliott Street to leave room on property for those needing to park closer to the building.
-Please see the parking map for our designated parking areas.

 CHRIST THE REDEEMER HAS A PORTABLE RAMP: If you need help with stairs, inside or outside, please contact an usher and the ramp can be placed where needed.